colinmorris/colinmorris.github.com/_posts/2017-03-14-weird-pop-songs.markdown

 > I want your drama, the touch of your hand
 > I want your leather studded kiss in the sand... [#3]

 This pattern of starting each line with the same phrase is called [anaphora](https://en.wikipedia.org/wiki/Anaphora_(rhetoric)).
 This is very similar to what we saw in the Robyn song, though in that case the repeated phrase was at the end of the pattern ("X is killing me").
-(The name for that is Epistrophe, in case it comes up on Jeopardy.)
+(The name for that is "epistrophe", in case it comes up on Jeopardy.)

 ### IV.
 Nifty bridge